 5. Follow Up

-After a fundraiser ends, it is important to follow up with all participants to gauge not only their success, but the experience.
+Once your fundraiser ends, it is important to follow up with all participants to gauge not only their success, but their experience.
 For instance:

 - Did they find the process easy?